-Are you depleting your hormones by exercising wrong?
+Are you depleting some of your hormones by exercising wrong?
 You could be if you’re stressing out your body with intense exercise at the wrong times.
 But wait… What do exercise, hormones, and stress have to do with each other?
 What depletes women’s hormones?
 Stress!
 When people think of stress, they often think of emotional stress, but there are three different types of stress.
 Toxins, traumas, and thoughts are different types of stress.
 Exercise can be a physical stress to the body.
 Instead of being a good thing for your body, exercise can be a stress that makes you sick.
 Is your exercise routine depleting your hormones?

 When done correctly, exercise can be very good for your hormones.
 Exercise can help with circulation, reduce stress, and overall help with the balancing of hormones.
 In my clinical experience, I have worked with thousands of women who have harmed the balance of their hormones with over-exercising.

 Is Your Exercise Routine Depleting Some of Your Hormones?

 How do you know if your hormones are out of whack?
 Your cycle should be between 26 and 32 days; the average is 28 days.
 If your cycle is too long or too short, it shows you have hormone problems.
 If your menstruation is less than five days, that’s a sign you have a hormone problem.
 Some women work out so much that they cease to have a period.
 This might seem fine, but it’s a bad sign for your body.

 Other symptoms of hormonal imbalance include: